Axway-API-Management-Plus/apim-password-cert-env/README.md

 $cd $INSTALLDIR/apigateway/samples/scripts
 $./run.sh publish/publish.py -i /home/axway/apim-policy-password-cert-env/src/main/resources/typeSet.xml -t ExternalConfigLoader -g test -n server1
 ```
 The above script connects to local Node manager and deploys the new LoadableModule.
 If  Node manager is running on some other machine, add url.
-Also, the username and password is hardcoded to default values, use the username and password parameters to provide new value.
+Also, the username and password is hardcoded to default values, use the username and password parameters to provide new values.

 Guide to Externalize EMT Admin node manager and gateway domain certificates - [domain certs](domain.md).